SATYAMKRIS/SATYAMKRIS/README.md

-### Hi there 👋
+### HELLO VISITORS!
+Welcome to my GitHub profile!

+My name is Satyam Chaturvedi.
+I am a front-end developer.
+I am currently working on his skillset by developing various projects using various technologies and frameworks.

 <!--
 **SATYAMKRIS/SATYAMKRIS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...My Skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...DSA
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...Open Source Contribution
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...https://www.linkedin.com/in/thesatyamchaturvedi/

-- 😄 Pronouns: ...
+- 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
 -->